citl-osd/moodle-filter_ensemble/README.md

 ### <a id="overview"></a>Overview

+(CITL OSD forked this project so that this vendor plugin doesn't conflict with our custom plugin)

 Along with the [Ensemble Video Moodle Repository Plugin](https://github.com/ensembleVideo/moodle-repository_ensemble), this plugin makes it easier for Moodle users to add videos and playlists to content without having to navigate to Ensemble Video and copy/paste complicated embed codes.
 This